renuka-fernando/envoy-policy-engine/policy-kernel/SPEC.md

 ### 6.3 Response Phase Selection

 1. Use the same route matched during request phase
+2. **Route Not Found or No Response Chain**: If route not found or no response chain configured, return `CONTINUE` instruction to Envoy
-2. Map each policy in `response_policy_chain` to available agents (same logic as request phase)
+3. Map each policy in `response_policy_chain` to available agents (same logic as request phase)
+4. **All-or-Nothing Validation**: Check if all policies in the response chain are supported
+   - If ALL policies can be mapped to agents: Create execution plan
+   - If ANY policy is unsupported: Skip entire response policy chain, apply `default_policy.response_policy_chain` (log warning)
-3. Execute associated `response_policy_chain` across agents
+5. Execute the validated response policy chain across agents in the correct order
-4. Aggregate responses from all agents
+6. Aggregate responses from all agents
-5. If route not found or no response chain configured, return `CONTINUE` instruction to Envoy
+7. If default policy cannot be executed (no agents available), return `CONTINUE` instruction to Envoy

+**Important**: The same non-sequential agent ordering applies to response phase (e.g., agent1 → agent2 → agent1).

 ### 6.4 Agent Selection Strategy